No, cordyceps won't turn you into a zombie à la The Last of Us

-Cordyceps is a popular mushroom supplement that’s been used in traditional Chinese medicine for centuries.
+Cordyceps is a fascinating mushroom that has been a staple in traditional Chinese medicine for centuries.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-They’re one of the only companies that third-party test their mushrooms for beta-glucan content, which is what gives mushroom supplements like Cordyceps their effectiveness.
+One gram (about a 1/2 teaspoon) guarantees 250 mg of beta-glucans.
+They’re one of the only companies that third-party test their mushrooms for beta-glucan content, which gives mushroom supplements like Cordyceps their effectiveness.
 With RealMushrooms, you know you’re getting tested, science-backed products.

 This Cordyceps supplement by RealMushrooms is a great bulk and powder-based option.
-The supplement is extracted from 100% cordyceps mushrooms.
-The powder can be added to your coffee, smoothie, or any recipe.
+The powder is easy to add to your coffee, smoothie, or any recipe.

-RealMushrooms is a reputable, practitioner-approved brand, and its products are quality tested at accredited third-party labs.
-The powder contains no added starch, mycelium, or grains.
+RealMushrooms is a reputable, practitioner-approved brand, and its products are quality-tested at accredited third-party labs.
+The powder contains no added starch, mycelium, or grain fillers.
 It is also USDA Certified Organic, Certified Kosher, gluten-free, non-GMO, and vegan.

 Lastly, this product contains 60 grams of abstract mushroom powder, which can provide 30 to 60 servings, making it also one of the best values on the market.

-For all of these reasons, RealMushroom Cordyceps powder is our #1 pick.
+For all of these reasons, RealMushroom Organic Cordyceps powder is our #1 pick.

-Even the price is very comparable.
-The only difference is that they don’t go through the strict, third-party testing on the amount of beta-glucan.
+It’s non-GMO, gluten-free, paleo-friendly, and vegan.
+The only difference is that they don’t use strict, third-party testing on the amount of beta-glucan compared to other brands.